-Worker exposure to the chemical at lower concentrations could also occur while using formulated products containing the chemical.
+Worker exposure to the chemicals at lower concentrations could also occur while using formulated products containing the chemicals.
 The level and route of exposure will vary depending on the method of application and work practices employed.
 Good hygiene practices to minimise incidental oral exposure are expected to be in place.

-Given the identified systemic long term health effects, the chemical could pose a risk to workers.
-Control measures to minimise dermal and inhalation exposure are needed to manage the risk to workers (see Proposed means for managing risks section).
+Given the identified systemic long term health effects, these chemicals could pose a risk to workers.
+Control measures to minimise dermal and inhalation exposure are needed to manage the risk to workers (see Proposed means for managing risk section).